ogelbric/shepherd-orf/README.md

 # For all of this to work you need to be on VPN and on a FullVPN connection (my case LasVegas Full)
 # Look for drop down in VPN change gateway section
 #

+# There are 3 sections in this TP-SM Install
+#
+#	1) Shepheard CLI install and obtaining / operating an environment
+#	2) Install items on jump box and install guest cluster and install stuff with in the guest cluster
+#	3) Install Tansu Platoform Self Managed TP-SM

 1) SSH key (do on Mac)

 	ssh-keygen -t ed25519 -C "shepardkey"
 	Result:
 		Your identification has been saved in /Users/ogelbrich/.ssh/id_ed25519 Your public key has been saved in /Users/ogelbrich/.ssh/id_ed25519.pub

-2) Go to internal Broadcom GitHub https://github.gwd.broadcom.net
+2) Go to internal Broadcom GitHub

+	https://github.gwd.broadcom.net
 	Upper right hand corner select down arrow and then settings Select SSH and GPG keys